Flight 1 (Mad Men): Production

 Series creator Matthew Weiner says "Flight 1" is about how the characters deal with change.
 "The second episode to me is about...how you should react to anything and what you were told you should do..."
 Pete Campbell has to deal with the loss of his father, and goes to Don asking how he should react.
 Weiner had Pete's father die in the American Airlines crash because Christopher Allport, the actor who played Pete's father, had died in an avalanche.
 They thought since Pete and his father did not have a good relationship, that it was better to have him die rather than recast the part and keep that storyline going.
 Peggy Olson is still dealing with the birth of her child.
 Weiner still wanted to portray Peggy as a young girl.
-Although she had a child that does not stop her from going out and having a good time.
+Although she has had a child, that does not stop her from going out and having a good time.
 Peggy seems to have done what was recommended to her by not keeping her baby: rather, she has let someone else raise it.
 This episode showed many characters do as they "should" and follow the advice of others.